pollomarzo/thesis2021/content_notes.md

 - PSSH -> computational theory of mind
 - classical cognitive science: cognitive modeling (1975-1985)
     - most prominent: Chomsky 1981 "CS research in fact fell short of the scope even its original symbol-processing framework provided."
+A third researcher, Gordon Bower, moved from mathematical models of learning towards more cognitively oriented work on the nature of mental representations.
+One of his students, John Anderson, worked with Bower on a very influential semantic network model (HAM), that was described in their 1973 book, Human Associatie Memory.
+Later Anderson combined it with a production system component in ACT* and its predecessors.

 - 1987-1993
 - second AI winter
     - expert systems can't learn, too expensive, brittle.
 Japan's fifth generation concludes nothing.